blasting

 Spanish

-Word blast is considered uncommon in modern English.
+Word blasting is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.